Nithiyashree-13/Hang-Man-Game/README.md

 #Hangman

-A simple game using the concept of OOPS and Tkinter module
+A simple game using the concept of OOPS and Tkinter module.